Skip to main content

 Recommended configuration:

-This configuration prevents users from additionally setting a oneclick™ password and thereby creating alternative login methods.
+This prevents users from additionally using a oneclick™ password and creating alternative login methods.

 If users cannot log in

-If users cannot log in despite correct AD credentials, check the Active Directory synchronization as well as the assigned user license.
+If users cannot log in despite entering correct AD credentials, check: